Raise a Resilient Child: Easy Emotional Skills You Can Teach Today

 Prepares kids for career success in emotionally demanding roles.

-Emotionally Intelligent In Building Resilience and Mental Health
+Emotionally Intelligent In Building Resilience

-These children can recognize and name emotions early.
+Prepares kids to recognize and name emotions early.

-These children can use healthy coping strategies.
+Prepares kids to use healthy coping strategies.

-These children can seek help when needed.
+Prepares kids to seek help when needed.

-These children can bounce back from setbacks faster.
+Prepares kids to bounce back from setbacks faster.

 These children can interpret their emotions more accurately.